informatics-lab/jubo/README.md

 ```

-# xkcd_ext
+# JuBo

-A JupyterLab extension.
+A JupyterLab and server extension to create bokeh apps.

 ## Prerequisites